Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Energy-Transportation System Modeling

 Constraints (\ref{Traffic-0})-(\ref{Traffic-9}) define the basic behavior of the network flow.
 Constraint (\ref{Traffic-0}) is the non-negativity constraint.
 Constraint (\ref{Traffic-2}) is the network flow conservation at the nodes.
 Constraints (\ref{Traffic-8}) and (\ref{Traffic-9}) combined require that all flows must exit the network from a node with SOC of at least $c^{\text{0}}$ at the final time period $t^{\text{max}}$, while also ensuring that the total number of vehicles remains constant.
 This means that, at the end of the time period, all vehicles should have an SOC no less than $c^{\text{0}}$.

 On this basis, additional descriptions are added to reflect the impact of each type of vehicle activity.
 Constraint (\ref{Traffic-1}) describes the behavior that satisfies traffic demand.
 Constraints (\ref{Traffic-3}) and (\ref{Traffic-4}) aggregate charging and discharging vehicles into charging and discharging power.
 Constraint (\ref{Traffic-5}) aggregates fuel supply vehicles into the fuel supply amount.
 Constraint (\ref{Traffic-6}) aggregates repair vehicles into the number of resources committed to the repair work.
 Constraint (\ref{Traffic-7}) describes the continuity of the repair process.

-These variables are a concentrated representation of the coupling between the transportation system and other systems.
+Through the above constraints, vehicle mobility in the transportation system is represented as different types of network flows, which move separately through the augmented network.
+Charging and discharging, emergency repairs, and fuel scheduling all manifest as unified mobility in the transportation system.
+However, these task-driven traffic flows will induce cross-system coupling effects at their spatial-temporal destinations upon reaching their end nodes.

+Traditional spatio-temporal augmented networks are mostly based on static travel time matrices between nodes \cite{DING_DRL_Mobile_Restoration_2025, YAN_VPP_Mobile_Storage_2025}, which fail to account for the dynamic effects of extreme weather, including road interruption.
+In this paper, this effect is accommodated by adding redundant edges in the augmented network, as shown in Fig. \ref{Mobility-Delay}.
+For the same spatial movement, using the required travel time under ideal conditions as a baseline, edges with different time spans, differentiated by $i_\text{delay}$, are introduced to represent potential delays in travel time on the roads.
+Thus, different travel times required for the same movement behavior under different extreme weather conditions can be represented by selecting these different edges.
+Constraints (\ref{Attack-Traffic}) enforce this selection process of the network flow.

+Constraint (\ref{Attack-Traffic-1}) ensures that all movements (traffic demand movement, empty vehicle movement, emergency repairs, fuel transport) require that the roads in the selected path are not interrupted.
+Constraint (\ref{Attack-Traffic-2}) chooses out the time delays of the path corresponding to each movement behavior, requiring the $i_\text{delay}$ of the selected edge $i$ to satisfy the current road conditions, while limiting the flow on other redundant edges corresponding to the same movement behavior to zero.